EmaR97/PdfBasicEditor/README.md

-# PDF Merger with Bookmarks
+# PDF Merger with Bookmarks and Page Numbering

-This set of scripts allows you to merge multiple PDF files into a single PDF and add bookmarks to each individual PDF within the merged document.
+This set of scripts allows you to merge multiple PDF files into a single PDF, add bookmarks to each individual PDF within the merged document, and add page numbers to the merged PDF.

 ## Prerequisites